 British aircraft carrier HMS Queen Elizabeth is to sail to the Arctic Circle in a few weeks to support a multinational air transport mission, it has been revealed.

-The vessel is being deployed to act as an emergency landing option should the cargo aircraft require its usage and the loading of provisions.
+The vessel is being deployed to act as an emergency landing option should a specific but classified cargo aircraft require its usage.

 Other commentators have noted that that the loading of provisions would be unusual as the craft is rumoured to be elf sufficient and shouldn’t need anything else.